-Cheating includes but is not limited to copying answers, stealing and/or disseminating tests or answer keys, using someone else's data in preparation of reports or assignments and assisting others in such practices.
+Cheating includes but is not limited to copying answers, stealing and/or disseminating tests or answer keys including materials posted to any website (ex.
+CourseHero, Chegg, et al.) without author, creator, or instructor approval, using someone else's data in preparation of reports or assignments and assisting others in such practices.
+Unapproved usage of Artificial Intelligence resources (exChatGPT, Bard, Jasper, et al.) in completing exams, projects, or other course/program assignments may also be considered cheating.